greiginsydney/captureKNX/docs/FAQ.md

 ### Why are some Group Addresses not showing in the reports or logs?

-This is usually because the Group Address has been created since the topology/project file that knxLogger is using, and as knxLogger doesn't know what type of DataPoint the GA is, it's discarded.
+This is usually because the Group Address was added after the project file was exported for knxLogger.
+As knxLogger doesn't know what type of DataPoint the GA is, it's discarded.

+Search the knxLogger.log file (in `/home/pi/knxLogger/log`) for the Group Address, or the text 'The telegram has been discarded'.

-Export a new topo file, copy it to the Pi and restart the knxLogger service.
-See [How do I update the logger with a new topology file?](/docs/FAQ.md#How-do-i-update-the-logger-with-a-new-topology-file)
+To resolve this issue, export a new project file, copy it to the Pi and restart the knxLogger service.
+See [How do I update the logger with a new project file?](/docs/FAQ.md#How-do-i-update-the-logger-with-a-new-project-file)

 [Top](/docs/FAQ.md#frequently-asked-questions)
 <hr>